bazelbuild/bazel/site/versions/master/docs/tutorial/java.md

     in other languages may have a different workspace path and directory structure.

-4. In the directory you created, add a file called `Greetings.java` with the following contents:
+4. In the directory you created, add a file called `Greeting.java` with the following contents:

     ```java